English Goldendoodle Doodle Temperament

-- Teach your dog to ignore dogs he cannot be nice to.
+- Teach your dog to ignore dogs he cannot be nice too.

-- Practice or reinforce dog manners (utilizing no threatening dogs)
+- Practice or reinforce dog manners (utilizing non-threatening dogs)

-- Rally your family to review that the pack order is clear and very one is consistent with training and corrections.
+- Rally your family to review that the pack order is clear and everyone is consistent with training and corrections.